reytuty/express-middleware-mock/README.md

 }
 ```

-- body: for params inside a body request (not work for GET methods)
+- `body`: for params inside a body request (not work for GET methods)
-- query: for params on url, after ? simble, like `?skip=0`
+- `query`: for params on url, after ? simble, like `?skip=0`
-- params: it is not possible to check url params yet
+- `params`: it is not possible to check url params yet
+- `headers`: Set required variables from headers

 Examples: